 10. LIMITATION OF LIABILITY

-(b) The Company's liability under clauses 5 and 6 herein shall be accepted by the Buyer in lieu of any warranty or condition whether express or implied by law, as to the quality or fitness for any particular purpose of the Goods.
+(b) The Company’s liability under clause 6 herein shall be accepted by the Buyer in lieu of any warranty or condition whether express or implied by law, as to the quality or fitness for any particular purpose of the Goods.

 (c) In any event the Company’s liability for any loss or damage arising out of any action or proceedings relating to any defective goods supplied to the Buyer or other failure by the Company shall not exceed the net cost of the Goods supplied and valued at the time of the supply.

-(i) defect in the Goods (including, without limitation, all liability incurred under the Consumer Protection Act 1987) to the extent occasioned or contributed to by any act or omission of the Buyer, its servants, agents or persons under its control; or
+(a) defect in the Goods to the extent occasioned or contributed to by any act or omission of the Buyer, its servants, agents or persons under its control; or

-(ii) any claim by any third party of any intellectual property rights of such third party arising from the use, modification, adaptation of the Goods or incorporation of the Goods into other products by the Buyer.
+(b) any claim by any third party of any intellectual property rights of such third party arising from the use, modification, adaptation of the Goods into other products by the Buyer.

 12. INFORMATION AND INSTRUCTIONS

-Written information and instructions are available from the Company concerning the Goods, the Company's products and their use and the conditions necessary to ensure that they are dealt with so as to be safe and without risk to health.
+Written information and instructions are available from the Company concerning products and their use and the conditions necessary to ensure that they are dealt with so as to be safe and without risk to health.
 Should the Buyer not possess such information or instructions, they should immediately obtain them from the Company.